Program Educational Objectives and Student Outcomes

 Students by the time of graduation will have attained:

-- an ability to design a system, component, or processes to meet desired bioengineering needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, regulatory, manufacturability, and sustainability;
+- an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, manufacturability, sustainability, ethical, health and safety;

 - an understanding of professional and ethical responsibility;